microsoft/PowerBI-visuals-NetworkNavigator/README.md

 This is a base project for developing Essex's visuals.

 #Getting Started
+* Fork this repo
 * Install *gulp* globally by running `npm install -g gulp`
 * Run `npm install` on the project directory
-* Create a folder with some project name, under the `visuals` directory.
+* The `src` directory contains all of the visual's code.
     * If you are creating a PowerBI version of the component
         * Create a new class file, and name it the name of your visual, and put the following in it:

 ```
 import { VisualBase } from "../../base/VisualBase"; // Provides some base functionality